 On the eve of retirement, Kirk and McCoy are charged with assassinating the Klingon High Chancellor and imprisoned.
 The Enterprise crew must help them escape to thwart a conspiracy aimed at sabotaging the last best hope for peace.

-The Borg go back in time intent on preventing Earth's first contact with an alien species.
+The Borg travel back in time intended on preventing Earth's first contact with an alien species.
 Captain Picard and his crew pursue them to ensure that Zefram Cochrane makes his maiden flight reaching warp speed.

 58 of 97 people found this review helpful.

 Was this review helpful to you?